 Sir Dan Godfrey, then conductor of the Bournemouth Municipal Orchestra (now the Bournemouth Symphony Orchestra) who lived in Westbourne, was the first President of the Society.

 The orchestra continues to flourish and performs all kinds of music from classical to selections from musical shows.
-It gives eight concerts annually, many in aid of charities and good causes.
+It gives six concerts annually, many in aid of charities and good causes.
 The orchestra rehearses at St. Ambrose Church, West Cliff Road, Westbourne, on Friday evenings from 7.30 to 9.30 pm.

 The objectives/aims of the Westbourne Orchestral Society are to: